Pylons/pyramid/docs/narr/project.rst

 #.
 A ``views.py`` module, which contains view code.

 These are purely conventions established by the Paster template:
-``repoze.bfg`` doesn't insist that you name things in any particular way.
+:mod:`repoze.bfg` doesn't insist that you name things in any particular way.

 ``configure.zcml``
 ~~~~~~~~~~~~~~~~~~